meekj/netblockr/README.md

 	## When finished, remove pointer, and presumably the memory

 rm(nbPtrOrg)

+### Notes:

-Only IPv4 is currently supported.
-Portions of the code were written with IPv6 in mind.
+Only IPv4 is currently supported however, portions of the code were written with IPv6 in mind.

+BlockKey is a unique value computed by anding the mask value with the integer form of netblock base IP address, shifting left 6 bits and then adding the mask bit count.
+BlockKey is an unsigned 64 bit number in C++ and a num after being passed back to R.

+nbReadAndLoadNetwork() provides a convenient method to read an ASCII network description and build the netblock table in C++ space, but users can choose to build the table from vectors, or data.frame columns, using nbBuildNetblockTable() and nbSetMaskOrder().